ellvix/AROW/README.md

 In your worker.php file, point the $rScript to your Rscript.exe (default is c:/Program Files/R/R-3.5.0/bin/Rscript.exe).
 Point $rFile to your R renderer file (default is webserverLocation/R/RMDrenderer.R)

-Some SQL is needed (though it could be ripped out in a custom install).
-SQL file is attached for the table and procedure being used.
-Not included is a dbinfo.inc file at ../inc/dbinfo.inc that has server / pass stuff as standard.

-Current working demo available at ec2-18-222-198-44.us-east-2.compute.amazonaws.com
+Current working demo available at arowtool.com

 ## Use